xxcordeau/TIL/README.md

- the workflow editor to apply your approval and any changes to your workflow.
+ and any changes to your workflow.

 Troubleshoot setting up your approval
 For further support when setting up approvals for your project: Learn more about troubleshooting your approval setup